yuvabharathib/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/README.md

 The STM32 development board in use belongs to the NUCLEO family: the NUCLEO-G431RB is equipped with an STM32G431RB microcontroller, led, buttons, and connectors (Arduino shield compatible).
 It provides an easy and fast way to build prototypes.

 STM32 NUCLEO-G431RB development board.
-Image by author.
-The STM32G431RB is a mainstream ARM Cortex-M4 microcontroller with 128KB flash memory, most common communication interfaces (I2C, SPI, UART, …), and peripherals (ADC, DAC, PWM, Timer, …).
+The STM32G071RB is a mainstream ARM Cortex-M4 microcontroller with 128KB flash memory, most common communication interfaces (I2C, SPI, UART, …), and peripherals (ADC, DAC, PWM, Timer, …).

-STM32G431RB Block Diagram.
-Image by author.
-Potentiometer circuit
-The potentiometer has 3 terminals:

-VCC: Power supply
-GND: Ground
-Ouput: The analog signal to read.
-It produces a voltage value from 0V to VCC according to the position of the knob.

 Potentiometer pinout.
-Image by author.
 The output signal will be connected to one of the 6 analog inputs of the NUCLEO board (marked with Ax).
 VCC and GND will be connected to the power section of the board: 3.3V and GND, respectively.

-Circuit with potentiometer, breadboard, and NUCLEO board.
-Image by author.
-Let’s setup the Cube!
-The Nucleo board is compatible with the STM32Cube ecosystem: a combination of software tools and embedded software libraries for STM32 microcontrollers.

-Let’s start!
+ ## Procedure:

 Open STM32CubeIDE Software and go to File → New… → STM32 Project.
 Click on Board Selector and select NUCLEO-G431RB in the dropdown menu.